 Iron ore production in India fluctuates due to regulatory changes, environmental concerns, and market demand.

-The government is focusing on increasing production capacity and improving infrastructure to support the mining sector.
+The government focuses on increasing production capacity and improving infrastructure to support the mining sector.

 Exports: